1WHAT IS THE BANK/LENDER'S ROLE?

 TOTAL $1,000,000

 The bank or other private lender determines the rate and term of its loan (within SBA’s guidelines), and that loan is usually secured by a first lien on the land and building.
 SBA/BEFCOR usually takes a second lien or position.
-The SBA 504 loan has 10- or 20-year terms and a fixed interest rate.
+The SBA 504 loan has 10, 20 or 25-year terms and a fixed interest rate.

 You may find it interesting that SBA 504 loans are not technically funded by “the government.”
 Instead, government-guaranteed bonds are sold so organizations like BEFCOR work with small businesses.
 These bonds or “debentures” are sold in the financial markets on a monthly basis.

 So why is SBA involved?
-SBA guarantees payments of the bonds.
+Because SBA guarantees payment of bonds, SBA has oversight for the program and its parameters.
 SBA has oversight for the program and its parameters, and SBA regulates BEFCOR.
 We can provide additional details that will simplify the process.
 The great news is that billions of dollars are loaned to growing small businesses each year through this program.

 Below is a list of some of the project costs that can be financed by the SBA 504 program: